-- Is a WOCBP and agrees to use a highly effective contraceptive method (failure rate of <1% per year) during the intervention period and for at least 28 days after the last dose of study intervention, which corresponds to the time needed to eliminate any reproductive safety risk of the study intervention(s).
-If a highly effective, user-dependent method is chosen, she agrees to concurrently use an effective barrier method of contraception.
+- Is a WOCBP and agrees to use a highly effective (failure rate of <1% per year) user-dependent method of contraception during the intervention period and for at least 28 days after the last dose of study intervention, which corresponds to the time needed to eliminate any reproductive safety risk of the study intervention(s).
+In addition to her use of the highly effective method above, she agrees to concurrently use an effective barrier method.
 The investigator should evaluate the effectiveness of the contraceptive method in relationship to the first dose of study intervention.

-The investigator is responsible for review of medical history, menstrual history, and recent sexual activity to decrease the risk for inclusion of a woman with an early undetected pregnancy.
+The investigator is responsible for reviewing the woman's medical history, menstrual history, and recent sexual activity in order to decrease the risk of enrolling a woman with an early, undetected pregnancy.